-The global media and entertainment industry will be a driver of emerging technologies the frontier of which will be led by Augmented and Virtual Reality.
+The global media and entertainment industry trends will be a driver of emerging technologies the frontier of which will be led by Augmented and Virtual Reality.
 The past few years have seen much hype but less adoption of AR/VR.
-But that was a consequence of the price-barrier of standalone AR/VR devices, which is also beginning to get pocket-friendly.
+But that was a consequence of the price barrier of standalone AR/VR devices, which are also beginning to get pocket-friendly.

 Smartphones have crossed the inflection point in AR adoption with the majority of models supporting AR content.
-The media entertainment industry will make use of these technologies in the following ways:
+The media entertainment industry will make use of the AR VR technologies and trends in the following ways:

 - Act as a substitute for high-priced joysticks and keyboards at the same time delivering a quality experience to gamers.

 - Be the de-facto technological genre for media app development company, especially in the field of digital education.